 ENGL 3320 English Literature: Theory & Research (3).
 This course functions as an introduction to upper-level coursework in literature, providing an initial survey of modern critical theories for interpreting literature and advanced instruction in literary research and writing.
-Prerequisites: ENGL 1010 English Composition II for English Majors or equivalent with a grade of C or higher; ENGL 2010 Survey of British Literature, ENGL 2020 Survey of American Literature, ENGL 2110 Survey of World Literature I: Ancient, ENGL 2120 Survey of World Literature II: Modern, and ENGL 3210 English Language: History & Grammar with a grade of B or higher.
+Prerequisites: ENGL 1010 English Composition II for English Majors or equivalent with a grade of C or higher; ENGL 2010 Survey of British Literature, ENGL 2020 Survey of American Literature, 2000 level writing intensive course.

 ENGL 3330 Writing: Rhetorical Theory & Investigative Research (3).
 This course is an introductory survey of rhetorical theory, with an emphasis on theories of political and civic discourse and includes intensive study of classical and contemporary rhetoric, with some attention to theory from other historical periods.
 Works from the traditional canon of Western rhetoric and works that represent alternative Western traditions are studied.
-Prerequisites: ENGL 1010 English Composition II for English Majors or equivalent with a grade of C or higher; ENGL 2010 Survey of British Literature or ENGL 2020 Survey of American Literature, ENGL 2110 Survey of World Literature I: Ancient, ENGL 2120 Survey of World Literature II: Modern, and ENGL 3310 English Language: History & Grammar with a grade of B or higher.
+Prerequisites: ENGL 1010 English Composition II for English Majors or equivalent with a grade of C or higher; 2000 level writing intensive course.